GiorgioMB/UniversityProjects/BSDSA/Quantum Circuit Classification/README.md

 ![Optimized Ansatz](CircuitStripes.png)

 ### DigitClassification.py
-- **Purpose**: Explores the potential of quantum neural networks by implementing a hybrid model that combines classical feature extraction with convolutional layers with quantum circuits.
+- **Purpose**: Explores the potential of quantum neural networks by implementing a hybrid model that combines classical feature extraction done by convolutional layers with quantum circuits.
 - **Key Features**:
   - Trains the hybrid model to classify between images of digits 0 and 1, focusing on binary classification due to limitations in quantum simulation capabilities.
   - Initial `Conv2d` layers perform classical convolution and pooling, reducing image dimensions while preserving essential features.